Sherelint/Sherelint/README.md

 # Hi there 👋, I'm Sherelin Thomas

-I’m a Fullstack Developer (MERN) with a degree in System and Computer Engineering currently learning Web 3.0.
+I’m a Fullstack Developer (MERN) with a degree in System and Computer Engineering currently learning Typescript & Cypress.

 ##### BIO